Our technology forecasting system is an improved version of the Delphi technique, consisting of the five phases below:

-Phase 1 Scanning We first scan the scientific literature, media, Internet, interviews, and other sources to accumulate background data.
+Phase 1 Scanning We first do extensive scanning of the scientific literature, media, Internet, interviews, and other sources to accumulate background data.

-Phase 2 Analysis Next we organize the scanning data into an analysis consisting of a summary, other forecast data, the event being forecast, and trends opposing and driving each technology.
+Phase 2 Analysis Next we organize the scanning data into a detailed analysis consisting of a summary, other forecast data, the event to be forecast, and trends opposing and driving each technology.
 These key elements are defined below.
-The analyses are valuable because they summarize the best available knowledge on any technology in a convenient format.
+The analyses are considered especially valuable because they summarize the best available knowledge on any technology in a convenient format.
+Detailed analyses for all technologies inbcluding the Expert Survey Forecasts are listed under the Forecasts page.

 Cons consist of trends opposing the adoption of the technology.
 Cons can take the form of limited technical performance, high cost, political obstacles, lack of social acceptance, limited business development, and other factors.